-If you see an option for Mobile Data Network, as shown above, then your iPhone is most likely unlocked.
+- If you see an option for Mobile Data Network, your iPhone is most likely unlocked.
 This option should not appear on locked iPhones.

 This method is not 100 per cent effective, however, and we get the impression that it has become less accurate since the launch of iOS 13.
-If you need to know for sure - if you're buying a second-hand iPhone, for example, and want to know if you're paying a fair price - you should use a SIM card to check that it is unlocked.
+If you need to know for sure - if you're buying a second-hand iPhone, for example, and want to know if you're paying a fair price - you should use a SIM card to check if it's unlocked.
 We'll walk through that method next.

 How to check if an iPhone is unlocked using a SIM card